Advertiser Disclosure

 Minimum Balance

 Minimum balances vary for each bank, but you can expect a higher minimum balance for a savings account.
-For example, checking accounts have a $25-$100 minimum balance to get started, while you may need $500 to open your savings account.
+For example, checking accounts have a minimum balance of $25-$100 to get started, while you may need $500 to open your savings account.
 Falling below the minimum balance can result in monthly fees.
 Each financial institution is different, and it’s important to read the fine print before opening a bank account.

 Withdrawal Limits